 Ciudad Apodaca Nuevo Leon, Mexico Travel Guide

-Monterrey’s cuisine is similar to its history as a ranching and industrial hub in a semi-arid region.
+Monterrey’s cuisine is similar to its history as a ranching and manufacturing hub in a semi-arid region.
 It features robust, hearty dishes, with an emphasis on grilled meats (carne asada) and cabrito (roasted goat).

 Expect smoky flavors from grilling, savory richness, and a focus on the natural taste of meats.
 The local dishes is generally less spicy than in southern Mexico, but salsas are always available to add heat.